yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

  <br/>

 **Error Handling** : <br/>
-(1) **getDerivedStateFromError()** : When an error occurs, this method receives the error object.
+(1) **static getDerivedStateFromError()** : When an error occurs, this method receives the error object.
 You can update the state, depending on the error, to be used anywhere in the component, possibly to show a fallback UI.
 ```
 static getDerivedStateFromError(error) {
     return { error: error.message };